 - d.
-Under the Processing Parameters tab, select Output beta0 band (the next step requires a beta0 output), and remove the check from any of the other output options (Figure 8). - i.
-Your granule may have multiple polarizations listed.
-If you don't click inside the box with the list, all polarizations listed will be processed.
-To select only specific polarizations, click on the desired polarization.
-Use the Ctrl key to select multiple polarizations. - e.
+Under the Processing Parameters tab, select Output beta0 band (the next step requires a beta0 output), and remove the check from any of the other output options (Figure 8). - Your granule may have multiple polarizations listed, which is fine. - e.
 Click the Run button. - f.
-The output will have a Cal tag at the end of the filename (product [3]).
+The output will have a \Cal tag at the end of the filename (product [3]). - 3.
+Flatten Terrain Radiometrically - a.
+Single-click the \Orb\Cal product in the Product Explorer pane. - b.
+In the Radar menu, select Radiometric > Radiometric Terrain Flattening (Figure 9). - c.
+Verify that the source is the \Orb\Cal product, and that the output directory is correct. - d.
+In the Processing Parameters tab, the Digital Elevation Model is already listed; it is selected automatically to match the geolocation of the GRD granule and downloaded from ESA. - e.
+Click the Run button.
+This step may take upwards of an hour to complete. - f.
+The output will have a \TF tag at the end of the filename (product [4]).